ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Error codes:
+    :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
     :401: If the authorization failed
     :303: If header contained a session cookie and same user was authorized, like 201 Created it will include a Location header
     :409: If header contained a session cookie but different user was authorized

 XML Example